-Canadian small businesses invited to develop innovative solutions to two new challenges
+Canadian small businesses invited to develop innovative solution to new challenge

-Through the Innovative Solutions Canada (ISC) program, government departments are inviting small businesses to come up with a new innovative product, service or solution in answer to specific challenges they face.
+Through the Innovative Solutions Canada program, government departments are inviting small businesses to come up with a new innovative product, service or solution that answers a specific challenge they face.
 Winning small businesses may receive up to $150,000 to refine their research and development and, if accepted into Phase 2, receive up to $1 million to develop a working prototype.
 The government can then act as a first customer, helping small businesses to commercialize their innovations, scale up their business and create good middle-class jobs across Canada.

-The Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development, and the Honourable Mary Ng, Minister of Small Business and Export Promotion, today announced the launch of two new challenges led by the Canada Border Services Agency (CBSA).
+Today, the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development, and the Honourable Mary Ng, Minister of Small Business and Export Promotion, announced the launch of a plastics challenge led by Natural Resources Canada (NRCan).

 Innovative Solutions Canada is a key component of the government's Innovation and Skills Plan, a multi-year plan to make Canada a global innovation leader and prepare Canadians to succeed in tomorrow's economy.

 "Our government is using its purchasing power to help small businesses innovate and become more competitive.
 Through Innovative Solutions Canada, we're accessing quality products, while businesses are growing and creating good middle-class jobs."